 Planning Your Content Calendar

-Map out content at least a month ahead.
-Note book release dates, relevant holidays or events, and personal milestones you’ll share.
-Planning prevents last-minute scrambling and ensures consistent posting.
+Map content at least a month ahead.
+Note book release dates, relevant events, personal milestones.
+Planning prevents last-minute scrambling and keeps posting consistent.
+Leave room for spontaneity — current events sometimes warrant response, and inspiration strikes when it wants to.

 Repurposing Content Efficiently